DVD Easter Eggs | Software | Movies | Music | TV | Books | Art Bloopers | Drink Recipes

 I figured them out, but I won't tell.
 It is a neat exercise, and I learned a new command line command, printf.
 I figured I would give a hint.
 The second date is not May 12, 1996.
 I looked for about 15 mins before I figured it out.
 Even wikipedia has nothing for May 12, 1996.
 When you convert 85072278 to hex, you get a number starting with 5.
 Add a 0 to the beginning of that number.
 This is a pretty cool easter egg.
 I had fun.

-2 of 13 people found this comment helpful.
+21 of 39 people found this comment helpful.
 Did you?
-Yes
+Yes No

-Register - My Settings - FAQ - Privacy Policy - About Us - Contact Us
+Register - Privacy Policy - About Us - Contact Us